mollyexten/meal-planner/README.md

 ```

 ## Change Log
-I will use this section to document what changes were made and the reasoning behind those changes.
+I decided not to pursue the post-MVP goal of creating a grocery list because the ingredients and their measurements are not standardized in the database.